-Never pay a bill on the first of the lunar month or you will be doling out your cash for the rest of the month.
+Never pay a bill on the first of the lunar month.
 Whatever you do on the first day is what you are destined to do for the rest of the month.

 Sooner or later, you will be the only Tay at a Vietnamese wedding.
 Bad men will try to get you drunk on rice wine and Vietnamese vodka.
 Trust me on this.

 Acquiring a Vietnamese wife automatically means you gain 10kg in weight.
 It’s the rules.

 None of the Hanoi bus drivers are particularly smooth.
 This is due in large part to Ninja Leads cutting up the bus.
 However, taking that into account, there is clearly still a section of bus drivers whose only previous experience of driving public transport was hijacking buses on Grand Theft Auto.